paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: The essence of : Following a wavefunction as it propagates

 Thus, at any time, we could imagine following the state in its time evolution with only 10 or 20 basis states and capture essentially the entire dynamics by neglecting all the basis states outside of these basis states, thereby saving enormous computational resources by not even constructing the irrelevant parts of the Hamiltonian, state vector, etc. This concept is visualized in a more complicated and realistic scenario in Fig.~\ref{fig:coeff_distribution}, which shows the highly localized distribution of the coefficients $\abs{\braket{n}{\psi}}^2$ in a non-equilibrium Holstein model~\eqref{eq:holstein} that will be discussed in more detail in section~\ref{sec:benchmarking}.

-If the underlying $\mathcal{H}$ is infinite-dimensional, a finite-dimensional subspace $\mathcal{H}'$ must be chosen for the computation.
-However, the dimension of this restricted subspace can be chosen to be relatively large: If a well-suited basis is chosen, then most basis states of $\mathcal{H}$ are not explored in finite time and the effect of the cutoff dimension is mostly restricted to a lookup table that connects the truncated state vector with its physical index (see App.~\ref{app:compression}).
-As a function of the total dimension $d_\text{tot} = \dim{\mathcal{H}'}$, the memory required by this lookup table grows as $\mathcal{O}(\log_2{d_\text{tot}})$.
+If the underlying true $\mathcal{H}$ is infinite-dimensional (e.g., bosonic), then a finite- but high-dimensional subspace $\mathcal{H}'$ must be chosen as a new underlying Hilbert space within which \mname{} will then adaptively construct the low-dimensional effective Hilbert spaces.
+The dimension of the space $\mathcal{H}'$ may be chosen to be quite large: If a well-suited basis is used, then most basis states of $\mathcal{H}$ (and $\mathcal{H}'$) are not explored in finite time and the effect of the dimension of $\mathcal{H}'$ is mostly restricted to a lookup table that connects the truncated state vector with its physical index.
+As a function of the total dimension $d_\text{tot} = \dim{\mathcal{H}'}$, the memory required by this lookup table grows as $\mathcal{O}(\log_2{d_\text{tot}})$ (see App.~\ref{app:compression}).

 As visualized in Fig.~\ref{fig:basic_idea}, such an adapted Hilbert subspace restricts the possible \enquote{movement} or propagation of the state vector at each timestep.
-Though the time evolution can be performed to an essentially exact degree within the effective Hilbert space, the timestep $\delta t$ must be chosen small enough, and the Hilbert space surrounding the current state large enough, so that the restriction to the effective subspace does not skew the results.
+Though the time evolution can be performed to an essentially exact degree within the effective Hilbert space, the timestep $\delta t$ must be chosen small enough---and the Hilbert space surrounding the current state large enough--- so that the restriction to the effective subspace does not skew the results.
 A greater problem that can arise is diffusion-like propagation or spreading of wavefunctions in a given basis: Contrast the coherent behavior of a simple system such as the harmonic oscillator shown in Fig.~\ref{fig:moving_basis_set} with the increasing spread of the wavefunction coefficients over time shown in the Holstein model in Fig.~\ref{fig:coeff_distribution}.
-In unfavorable situations, the entire state vector may at some point expand to a degree that exceeds the available memory, leading to truncation artifacts arising over the course of a dynamical calculation.
+In unfavorable situations, the entire state vector may at some point expand to a degree that exceeds the available memory, leading to truncation artifacts which will be discussed in more detail in section~\ref{sec:performance}.